 POLICY 2.2.8 Within areas east of the Intracoastal Waterway, land designated for residential uses which has been utilized in calculations to determine allowable residential density shall not be eligible for use as office and/or neighborhood retail purposes through the five percent (5%) residential-to-commercial flexibility rule as per Policy 2.3.3.
-This Policy shall not apply to an application of the five percent (5%) residential-to-commercial flexibility rule as per policy 2.3.4.
+This Policy shall not apply to an application of the five percent (5%) residential-to-commercial flexibility rule as been applied by the local government through (re)zoning or other official action prior to November 5, 2004.